Rush Limbaugh having more fun than a human being should be allowed to have.

 The mistresses.

-Uh John King is the writing on the wall, is there any chance that Spitzer can stay as the governor of his state?
+John King is the writing on the wall, is there any chance that Spitzer can stay as the governor of his state?

-President Clinton, Senator Vitter, Senator Craig all had different scandals, stayed.
+President Clinton, Senator Vitter, Senator Craig, all had different scandals, stayed.

-I believe it's impossible that he would win re-election in 2010.
+Should he even survive in the short term, I believe it's impossible that he would win re-election in 2010.

-And then there's the putting his family through it, which is should be number one, two, and three.
+And then there's the putting his family through it, which should be number one, two, and three.

 Democrats have been within one seat of taking over the state senate.

-But you see, You know what his focus was on there.
+But you see, you know what his focus was on there?

 Oh, the fucking power.